kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 Some hypervizors (like VMware) don't automatically send a new volume size to a Linux kernel, when a volume is in-use.
 Sending a "1" to `/sys/class/block/XXX/device/rescan` is telling the SCSI block device to refresh it's information about where it's ending boundary is (among other things) to give the kernel information about it's updated size.
 When a `rescan-on-resize` flag is set in a CSI node driver cloud-config `[BlockStorage]` section, a CSI node driver will rescan block device and verify its size before expanding the filesystem.
 CSI driver will raise an error, when expected volume size cannot be detected.

+Not all hypervizors have a `/sys/class/block/XXX/device/rescan` location, therefore if you enable this option and your hypervizor doesn't support this, you'll get a warning log on resize event.
+It is recommended to disable this option in this case.

 #### Get plugin info
 ```
 $ csc identity plugin-info --endpoint tcp://127.0.0.1:10000